Shut down programs that are frozen (Windows XP, Vista, 7, 8.1, 10)

 but also light on your CPU and hard drive usage.
 The one we recommend is Norton Security Deluxe.

 Comcast offers their home and business class internet customers Norton™ Security suite for free for up to 7 computers for residential and up to 3 for business, it's basically the same except it give you a backup and utility apps.

 - Updates are important to apply.
-Your Windows Vista or 7 look like this.
-In Windows 8.1,
+Windows Vista or 7 look like this, in Windows 8.1,

 on the login screen you will see a hint in the bottom right corner, and in Windows 10 the updates are automatic.
 Windows Updates will include security, upgrades, enhancements, and so on.

 Also anything from Adobe is ok to do.

 For more on updates, check out our March 2012 newsletter.
 To access click on our menu then Support then eNewsletters then 2012 Archives.